 - Migrating serialized data

-- 1. Download your complete backup file and leave it in the zip format (see step 1 – 4 above).
+- 1. Download your complete backup file and leave it in the zip format (see steps 1 – 4 above in the “Getting Started with BackupBuddy” section).
+Note: Don’t unzip the backup file.

 - 2. Navigate to the Restore/Migrate page in the BackupBuddy menu.
 Click the button to download the ImportBuddy script.